MansionEscape/MansionEscape/README.md

 **4. Puzzle Solving:**

-- Player can collect key items from within the room (keys, puzzle pieces, notes etc.)
+- Player can collect items from within each room (keys, puzzle pieces, notes etc.)
-- Objects interact with other objects ( a player can pick up a key from the draw of a desk).
+- Objects interact with other objects ( a player can pick up a key from the drawer of a desk).
 - Clear feedback on if a puzzle is successful or not.
-- Puzzles could be riddles.
+- Puzzles may be riddles that the player has to solve.

 ### Environment